 Generic prescription drugs are essentially identical substitutes for more expensive brand-name prescription drugs.
 Since the passage of the Drug Competition and Patent Term Restoration Act of 1984 (commonly referred to as the Hatch-Waxman Act) made it easier for manufacturers to enter the market for generic drugs, the generic drug industry has taken off.
-Generic drugs represented 19% of the prescription drug industry in 1984 and today represent more than half of the industry.
-U.S. generic sales were \$15 billion in 2002 and soared to \$192 billion in 2006.
-In 2006, the average price of a branded prescription was \$111.02 compared to \$32.23 for a generic prescription.
+Generic drugs represented 19% of the prescription drug industry in 1984 and today represent more than two-thirds of the industry.
+U.S. generic sales were \$29 billion in 1995 and soared to \$176 billion in 2009.
+In 2009, the average price of a branded prescription was \$155 compared to \$40 for a generic prescription.

-A Congressional Budget Office study in the late 1990s showed that entry into the generic drug industry has been the key to this price differential.
-As shown in the table, when there are one to five manufacturers selling generic copies of a given branded drug, the ratio of the generic price to the branded price is about 60%.
-With more than 20 competitors, the ratio falls to about 40%.
+A study by David Reiffen and Michael R. Ward published in 2005 showed that entry into the generic drug industry has been the key to this price differential.
+As shown in the table, when there are one to three manufacturers selling generic copies of a given branded drug, the ratio of the generic price to the branded price is about 83%.
+The ratio falls to 76% when there are four to six competitors, 72.1% when there are seven to nine competitors, 69% when there are ten competitors, and 68% when there are eleven or more competitors.
+They also found that the extent to which prices approach competitive levels depends on the potential revenue in the market for a drug.
+So long as markets are sufficiently large, entry of generic competitors leads to prices that are close to marginal cost (i.e., at near-competitive pricing levels).

 The generic drug industry is largely characterized by the attributes of a perfectly competitive market.
 Competitors have good information about the product and sell identical products.
-The largest generic drug manufacturer in the CBO study had a 16% share of the generic drug manufacturing industry, but most generic manufacturers' sales constituted only 1% to 5% of the market.
 The 1984 legislation eased entry into this market.
-And, as the model of perfect competition predicts, entry has driven prices down, benefiting consumers to the tune of tens of billions of dollars each year.
+And as the model of perfect competition predicts, entry has driven prices down, benefiting consumers to the tune of tens of billions of dollars each year.